aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Using multiple Logger instances across your code

 The `createChild` method allows you to create a child instance of the Logger, which inherits all of the attributes from its parent.
-You have the option to override any of the settings and attributes from the parent logger, including [its settings](#utility-settings), any [persistent attributes](#appending-persistent-additional-log-keys-and-values), and [the log formatter](#custom-log-formatter-bring-your-own-formatter).
+You have the option to override any of the settings and attributes from the parent logger, including [its settings](#utility-settings), any [extra keys](#appending-additional-keys), and [the log formatter](#custom-log-formatter-bring-your-own-formatter).

 Once a child logger is created, the logger and its parent will act as separate instances of the Logger class, and as such any change to one won't be applied to the other.